 The spectrometer's almost circular used beams are the farther from HERSCHEL field centre, and lie to the side of the semi-rectangular beams of the photometer.
-FOV switching is not used within SPIRE to boresight the photometer and the spectrometer; both are illuminated simultaneously by the HERSCHEL telescope.
+FOV switching is not used within SPIRE

 5.9 POWER

 The thermal design and thermal model is still under evaluation at system level, with industry and ESA project.
 The values given in 5.9.1 reflect the current known status.